On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids: Introduction

-Finally, for higher (finite) dimensional cases, we also give the following result: \begin{theorem} Let $\mathcal{S}$ be a finite-dimensional compact convex set with $\mathrm{Aff}(\mathcal{S}) = \mathbb{R}^n$, $n < \infty$.
+For higher (finite) dimensional cases, we also give the following result: \begin{theorem} Let $\mathcal{S}$ be a finite-dimensional compact convex set with $\mathrm{Aff}(\mathcal{S}) = \mathbb{R}^n$, $n < \infty$.
 Let $G$ denote the group of bijective affine transformations of $\mathcal{S}$.
-Then $\mathcal{S}$ is affine isomorphic to the $n$-dimensional unit ball if and only if the following three conditions are all satisfied: \begin{enumerate} \item The group $G$ acts transitively on the set $\mathcal{S}_{\mathrm{ext}}$ of extreme points of $\mathcal{S}$. \item The diagonal action of $G$ on the set of pairs $(s_1,s_2)$ of distinguishable extreme points $s_1,s_2 \in \mathcal{S}_{\mathrm{ext}}$ is transitive. \item The set $\mathcal{S}$ is distinguishably $2$-decomposable. \end{enumerate} \end{theorem} This result provides a new characterization of finite-dimensional solid ellipsoids among all convex sets in terms of structure of the set of extreme points.
+Then $\mathcal{S}$ is affine isomorphic to the $n$-dimensional unit ball if and only if the following two conditions are satisfied: \begin{enumerate} \item The diagonal action of $G$ on the set of pairs $(s_1,s_2)$ of distinguishable extreme points $s_1,s_2 \in \mathcal{S}_{\mathrm{ext}}$ is transitive. \item The set $\mathcal{S}$ has $2$-spectrality. \end{enumerate} \end{theorem} This result provides a new characterization of finite-dimensional solid ellipsoids among all convex sets in terms of structure of the set of extreme points.

-Moreover, in fact the authors have the following conjecture: \begin{conjecture} The second condition in Theorem \ref{thm:characterization_finite_dim} for the diagonal action of the group $G$ would be redundant: The transitivity of $G$ on extreme points and the distinguishably $2$-decomposability would characterize the affine isomorphism classes of finite-dimensional unit balls. \end{conjecture} By Theorems \ref{thm:2-dimensional_strongly_symmetric} and \ref{thm:3-dimensional_strongly_symmetric}, this conjecture is true for up to $3$-dimensional cases.
+Moreover, in fact the authors have the following conjecture: \begin{conjecture} We would be able to weaken the first condition in Theorem \ref{thm:characterization_finite_dim} for the diagonal action of $G$ to the transitivity of $G$ on the extreme points (cf., Lemma \ref{lem:2-transitive_implies_transitive}); the transitivity of $G$ on $\mathcal{S}_{\mathrm{ext}}$ and the $2$-spectrality would characterize the affine isomorphism classes of finite-dimensional unit balls. \end{conjecture} By Theorems \ref{thm:2-dimensional_strongly_symmetric} and \ref{thm:3-dimensional_strongly_symmetric}, this conjecture is true for up to $3$-dimensional cases.
 A study for a general finite-dimensional case will be a future research topic.